Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 And I think he should stick with the idea of it being national security issue.

-But there are two schools of thought in this Iraq business, and and all of the the war on terror.
+But there are two schools of thought in this Iraq business, and all of the war on terror.

-And and you'll you'll find some uh so-called conservative intellectuals, and don't accuse me of being one either.
+And you'll find some so-called conservative intellectuals, and don't accuse me of being one either.

-Now, last thing I never want to be accused of being a journalist, and I don't want to be accused of being an intellectual.
+The last thing I never want to be accused of being a journalist, and I don't want to be accused of being an intellectual, because intellectuals are idiots.

-They are they're smart, but they don't they're they've no common sense.
+They're smart, but they have no common sense.

 They don't know the right things.

-One of the arguments being banned about is what's more important?
+At any rate, one of the arguments being banded about is, what's more important?

-Okay, let's go over there and let's unleash our power and secure victory, and then build the democracy and let freedom uh ring and all of that.
+Let's go over there and let's unleash our power and secure victory and then build the democracy and let freedom ring and all of that.

-And I think George Will would happen to be in uh uh that camp, but I I make a point of not being speaking for him and I'm really sure just to guess, got a run, sit tight back in a second.
+And I think George Will would happen to be in that camp, but I make a point of not being speaking for him.

 Can't wait for tomorrow, folks.